 Nehru was the first prime minister of independent India.
 Although he and Gandhi did not always agree, he had played his part in obtaining Indian independence and, as with any newly independent state, expectations were high.
-His main aims were probably to industrialize (a planned economy) and modernize (including rationalising outdated Hindu laws) India, and as foreign secretary (as well as prime minister) to have the moral leadership of the Third World, as a non-aligned state.
+His main aims were probably to industrialize (a planned economy) and modernize the political and social structure of India, his position as foreign secretary (as well as prime minister) with a desire to have the moral leadership of the Third World, as a non-aligned state could also be considered.
 Candidates need to consider the above aspects and will probably credit Nehru with progress and entering world politics.
 Yet when he died in 1964, poverty remained, relations with Pakistan were difficult, and India lost her profile in world politics.